-On the basis of the conclusions of the safety assessment report, together with a consideration of the public submissions, it is proposed that the Table to clause 2 of Standard A18 be amended to include oil derived from glufosinate-ammonium tolerant canola lines Topas 19/2 and T45 and glufosinate-ammonium tolerant and pollination controlled canola lines Ms1, Ms8, Rf1, Rf2 and Rf3.
-The proposed amendment is provided in Attachment 1.
+On the basis of the conclusions of the safety assessment, together with a consideration of the public submissions, it is recommended that Table 1 to clause 2 of Standard A18/Standard 1.5.2 be amended to include oil derived from glufosinate-ammonium tolerant canola lines Topas 19/2 and T45, and oil derived from glufosinate-ammonium tolerant and pollination controlled canola lines Ms1, Ms8, Rf1, Rf2 and Rf3.
+The recommended variation to the Standard is provided in Attachment 1.